Home / packaging / finishes / matte vs gloss

 A gloss finish is a high-shine surface treatment formed by a clear polymer coating or a glossy lamination film and frequently cured with ultraviolet (UV) light to produce a reflective surface.
 Defining characteristics are very high reflectivity, smooth texture, and increased color vividness and image sharpness.
 The gloss surface commonly exhibits a silky touch, better apparent moisture and dust resistance, and easier wipe-clean maintenance; however, uniform high-shine areas make smudges, fingerprints, and dents visually conspicuous.
 Primary uses include retail packaging with bold graphics, developed photos and artwork, candy and toy packaging, waterproof labels and stickers, and product categories that rely on immediate shelf impact.

-What is the Difference Between Matte and Gloss Finishes?
+Differences Between Matte and Gloss Finishes

 Matte and gloss finishes differ in how each surface reflects light, handles color, supports legibility, and responds to production methods that affect recyclability and energy use.